erdaqorri/Mesenchymal-Stem-Cell-CLF/README.md

 ---

-This repository contains the code for the project *"Integrating bulk RNA sequencing and single-cell sequencing to identify a comprehensive panel of senescence markers in senescent canine MSC populations."*
+This repository contains the code for the project *Comprehensive Bulk and Single-Cell RNA Sequencing Uncovers Senescence-Associated Biomarkers in Therapeutic Mesenchymal Stem Cells.*

 It includes scripts for:
 - Processing RNA and Single-Cell RNA sequencing data.